Jasminelewlew/RWA-State-Street-Project/README.md

 **E\* = MAX(0, Exposure − Collateral × (1 − Haircut))**

-That's the exposure actually at risk, whatever's left after subtracting the collateral you hold, discounted a bit for the haircut, since collateral can lose value before you're able to sell it.
+The actual exposure at risk, whatever's left after subtracting the collateral you hold, discounted the haircut, since collateral can lose value before you're able to sell it.

 **RWA = E\* × Risk Weight**

-The risk weight is just a regulator set multiplier for how risky that counterparty or collateral type is considered.
+The risk weight: regulator set multiplier for how risky that counterparty or collateral type is considered.

 Under stress, 3 things shift before those formulas run again: equity linked collateral gets cut by the equity shock (-50%), haircuts widen by 5 points, and risk weights climb by 10 points.